artisticmjd/Angular-GettingStarted/README.md

 # Angular-Getting Started
 Materials for the ["Angular: Getting Started"](http://bit.ly/Angular-GettingStarted) course on Pluralsight.
+Test Commit

 `APM-Start`: The starter files set up for use in VSCode, WebStorm, or other editors. **Use this to code along with the course**.
 (Updated for <i>Angular version 10 or higher</i>)